ecomods/patternscaper/function_specifications.md

 ### `create_landscape`

 **Input:**
-- `type` (character): Type of landscape to generate (options: "sharp", "diffuse", "curvy", "fingers", "bent_fingers", "scattered", "sine_bands", "clustered")
+- `pattern` (character): Type of landscape to generate (options: "sharp", "diffuse", "curvy", "fingers", "bent_fingers", "scattered", "sine_bands", "clustered")
 - `...` (various): Parameters specific to the landscape type
 - `width` (integer): Width of the landscape in pixels (default: 100)
 - `height` (integer): Height of the landscape in pixels (default: 100)